Anti-Slavery and Human Trafficking Policy

-The prevention, detection and reporting of modern slavery in any part of our organisation is the responsibility of all those working for us or under our control.
+The prevention, detection and reporting of modern slavery in any part of our organisation is the responsibility of those working for us or under our control.
 You are required to avoid any activity that might lead to, or suggest, a breach of this policy.

-You must notify your manager or the Director as soon as possible if you believe or suspect that a conflict with this policy has occurred, or may occur in the future.
+You must notify your Manager or the Director as soon as possible if you believe or suspect that a conflict with this policy has occurred, or may occur in the future.

-If you believe or suspect a breach of this policy has occurred or that it may occur you must notify your manager or the Director or you may report it in accordance with our Whistleblowing Policy as soon as possible.
+If you believe or suspect a breach of this policy has occurred or that it may occur you must notify your Manager or the Director or you may report it in accordance with our Whistleblowing Policy as soon as possible.

 We aim to encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken.

-GOOD ADVICE UK is committed to ensuring no one suffers any detrimental treatment as a result of reporting in good faith their suspicion that modern slavery of whatever form is or may be taking place in any part of our own organisation.
+We are committed to ensuring no one suffers any detrimental treatment as a result of reporting in good faith their suspicion that modern slavery of whatever form is or may be taking place in any part of our own organisation.